 Make Your Home Personal

 Even if your apartment is tiny and not what you had in mind you can still make it feel like home.
 Surround yourself with the things you like.
 Use multi-functional furniture pieces so you can get the most out of your small space without feeling boxed in.
 You’d be surprised how a simple vase of flowers or a scented candle can make you smile when you come through the door at the end of your work day.
 Whatever it is that reminds you of what you love about being home, you should do.
 Be friendly with your neighbors in your building.
 A quick hello to someone you pass in the hall, on the staircase, or in the elevator can develop into a friendship or at the very least an acquaintance that may make you feel more secure in your home just knowing they are nearby.

 Give Yourself a Break

 Moving is hard.
 Relocating solo is even harder, so be kind to yourself and remember it might take a little time before you’re totally comfortable in your new environment.
 That’s okay.
-Before you know it, you’ll be the neighborhood expert and the one making recommendations to the newcomers.
+Before you know it, you’ll be the neighborhood expert and the one making recommendations to the newcomers who are moving to NYC alone.
 You’ll not only survive your move, you won’t ever regret it.